 Hot dip galvanized surfaces have been acknowledged as difficult to powder coat since the technology was first developed in the 1960’s.
 Industrial Galvanizers commenced research in this area in 1986 which culminated in the construction of a purpose built powder coating plant at its Hexham (NSW) site in 1988 in conjunction with its galvanizing operations there.
 The three main problem areas associated with the powder coating of hot dip galvanized steel products are:

 Pin holing of the coating

-Industrial Galvanizers investigations into these problems, in conjunction with major polyester powder suppliers, resulted in the cause of these problems being better understood, and polyester powder chemistry and plant procedures and design to be modified to allow a consistent, quality assured polyester powder coated hot dip galvanized product to be supplied.
+Industrial Galvanizers of Australia investigates these problems, in conjunction with major polyester powder suppliers, resulting in the cause of these problems being better understood and polyester powder chemistry and plant procedures and design being modified to allow a consistent, quality assured polyester powder coated hot dip galvanized product to be supplied.

 The problems associated with powder coating over hot dip galvanizing have not changed and inquiries are regularly received from throughout Australia asking advice following the failure of powder coatings over hot dip galvanized products.